CONSTITUTION

 Admission.

-1. The Management Board decides about the admission of members.
+1. The Board decides about the admission of members.

-2. If a person is not admitted as a member, the General Meeting may as yet resolve to admit this person.
+2. In the event of non-admission as a member, the General Meeting may still decide to admit the candidate.

 Article 7.